shay-94/hangman247/README.md

                 It also updates the number of lives counter and the number of letters left to guess counter.

 play_game() - the main function that contains the loop for the game while checking whether the player has won or lost all their lives

+*NOTE*

+I've added some extra functionality outside the given scope of the project.
+I've added a play_again() function that asks the player if they want to play again and if they do, resets the game.
+I've also added diagrams for the stages of the hangmans fate as you play the game.